ThienTran1701QCA/1701QCA-Assessment2/index.md

 ![Image](IMG_0404.jpeg)

 ![Image](IMG_0405.jpeg)

+The diversity of the obstacles, making it more challenging for the player to get to the prize.

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*